Claus1/unigui-go/README.md

 "i-3,5" means that x axis values will be equal the row indexes in rows, and y values from 3,5 columns of rows data.
 If the user set View parameter then unigui displays a chart icon at the table header, pushing that switches table mode to the chart mode.
 If a table constructor set Type to "view" in addition to "View" parameter the table will be displayed as a chart on start.
 In the chart mode pushing the icon button on the top right switches back to the table row mode.
 Chart example in examples/Test blocks/shared_block.go

-### Signals ###
-Unigui supports a dedicated signal event handling mechanism.
-They are useful in table fields and shared blocks when the containing blocks and screens must respond to their elements without program linking.
-If a string in a table field started from @ then it considered as a signal.
-If the user clicks such field in non-edit mode then Unigui generates a signal event, which pop-up to dispatch functions of its containters.
-First Unigui look for Dispatch at the element block, if not found than at the screen, if not found User.Dispatch will be called, which can be defined for such cases.
-Any handler can return Signal(element_that_generated_the_event, "the_event_value") which will be processed.

 ### Dialog ###
 ```